Root Canal Treatment Near You

 root canal treatment near you

-What Happens at a Dental Clinic During a Root Canal in Edmonton, AB T5R 1W2?
+What Happens at a Dental Clinic During a Root Canal in West Edmonton, AB T5R 1W2?

-Root canal treatment near you can be completed in one or more office visits.
+Root canal treatment near you can be completed in one or more clinic visits.

 First, the dentist will take an X-Ray to determine the shape of the root canals and to check for signs of infection in a surrounding bone.
 Local anesthesia will be administered to numb the tooth’s surrounding area, this will ensure the patient is comfortable and at ease during the procedure.
 A rubber dam is then placed around the tooth to keep it dry and free from saliva.